What is Accounts Receivable Financing?

 Business Credit Cards

 A business line of credit or business credit card can help you make purchases or cover business expenses quickly.
 Even if you don’t qualify for other financing due to poor credit rating, bad credit history, a short time in business, or lower annual revenue, there may be several credit card options available to you.
 Plus, many credit card companies offer welcome offers, low interest rates, and no annual fees for business customers, as well as perks like points or cash back.
-Nav customers can see credit card offers they qualify for right in their accounts, too, so you know you have a higher chance of approval.
+Nav customers can see credit card options they qualify for right in their accounts, too, so you know you have a higher chance of approval.

 Worried that your credit might hold you back from qualifying for a business loan program or credit card?
 Check out this helpful guide on how to establish, build, and get the business credit that your company needs to thrive and grow.